Camilla Broe: Timeline

 On 7 August 2009, a board of Danish judges decided her case could be heard before the Danish Supreme Court.

 She was placed on house arrest with work release until extradition could be processed.
 However, she was jailed when she appealed the ruling to European Court of Human Rights, the house arrest being changed to incarceration in jail.
 She was taken to Vestre Fængsel on 10 August 2009.
 This prison is regarded as very tough compared to the county jail in Elsinore, where she had been detained previously.

 Her case has been accepted by the European Court of Human Rights, but it did not stop her from being extradited to Florida.

-The family has now created a foundation in order to raise money for her defence because her economy cannot provide a legal defense.
+The family has now created a foundation in order to raise money for her defence because her personal financial situation is not sufficient to provide a legal defense.

 She was detained at the Federal Detention Center in Miami.
 Her inmate number is #82672-004.

 Expected trial date was March 2012, but political pressure forced the court to start the trial no later than 14 December 2009.

 On 5 January 2010, the judge ruled that the charges were subject to statutes of limitations.

 However, on 12 January 2010, the prosecution requested that the case be tried by a higher court authority, informing that a new trial date has been set to 1 March 2010.

 On 25 February 2010, the court set her free but - because she entered the US under police escort - she faced charges of immigration violation.

 She returned to Copenhagen on 1 March 2010.
 She had to take a direct flight as international arrest orders had not yet been cancelled.

 On 22 March 2010 the appeal court followed the previous rulings and the case against her was dropped.

 On 8 February 2013 the court in Lyngby awarded her DKK 701,362.11 for her time spent in Danish jails while she was waiting for the extradition case to be done.
 If she wants to seek compensation for her time spent in the United States she has to make case in the United States.

 On 26 August 2014 decided the Danish Supreme Court that Camilla Broe not be entitled to compensation from the Danish State as conditions for extradition were met.
 If she wants compensation for her time in prison she must seek it in the United States for the time she spent in prison in Denmark and the US.
 The decision means that the Danish government never has to pay compensation in extradition cases.
 The Danish citizen must always seek compensation in the country in where he or she is extradited to.

-The extradition agreement
+Extradition agreement

 In December 2007 Denmark and the United States entered an agreement about the terms of extradition between Denmark and the United States.
 Some points of interest are: